Empowering Local Energy Solutions

 CONTACT US

-Electric cars are slowly, but surely becoming commonplace, and they introduce a whole new generation of specifications that are worth caring about.
+Electric cars are slowly but surely becoming commonplace, and they introduce a whole new generation of specifications that are worth caring about.
 Range is an obvious one — but there’s another metric that has a major impact on the overall experience of owning an electric car: voltage.

 You’ll often see the voltage of an electric car’s battery pack touted in advertising.
-Hyundai, for instance, is proud of the 800 -volt battery in cars like the EV6 — that’s double the voltage of the 400V battery in the Tesla Model Y.
+Hyundai, for instance, is proud of the 800-volt battery in cars like the EV6 — that’s double the voltage of the 400V battery in the Tesla Model Y.

 The table above shows a 5-year utilization on Level 3 chargers.
 YouTube nay-sayers are always predicting the demise of EVs, but without fact or evidence.
-Solar DC Power's vision of the future is science-based, and knows that severe weather will be the norm, parameters of the changing climate will be undisputed, and greater incentives will be restored with larger tax credits and apartments, condominiums, townhouses, and HOAs will be given initiatives that promote community climate infrastructure to build resillence to the destructive forces of unmitigated climate change.
+Solar DC Power's vision of the future is science-based, and knows that severe weather will worsen and be the norm, parameters of the changing climate will be undisputed, and greater incentives will be restored with larger tax credits, and apartments, condominiums, townhouses, and HOAs will be given initiatives that promote community climate infrastructure to build resillence to the destructive forces of unmitigated climate change.
 Above, this projected utilization is based on four independent forecasts done by Boston Consulting Group, Ernst & Young, Guidehouse, and PwC, as well as analysis from the National Renewable Energy Laboratory is conservative and will be exceeded.
 Our beliefs are based on prevailing data and evidence.
 The report concludes that:

 What Affects Charging Speed?